 Contributing

-If you're interested in supporting Stump's development, and you know how to code, follow the steps outlined in the developer guide for information about setting up your development environment.
-If you're not a developer, but you'd still like to support the project, you can do so by donating or reporting bugs.
+If you’re interested in supporting Stump’s development, and you know how to code, follow the steps outlined in the developer guide for information about setting up your development environment.
+If you want to improve Stump’s language support, visit the Crowdin project page here.

 Contributions are very encouraged and welcome!
-Please review the CONTRIBUTING.md before getting started.
+Be sure to review the CONTRIBUTING.md before getting started with your contribution.

 If you are on a Windows machine, you will need Visual C++ installed on your system.